vbookshelf/myOfflineAi-VoiceAssistant/README.md

 Version 2.1<br>
 27-Oct-2025<br>
-Fixed error where Qwen models where not working.<br>
+Fixed error where Qwen models were not working.<br>
 Removed model parameters that are not supported by all models.

 Version 2.0<br>